alexziskind1/ns-workshop-start/docs/chapters/chapter5.md

 Can you implement the missing pieces of the `PlayerComponent`?
 Your task is to add an `@Input` to capture the player object, then update `TeamComponent`, so that it displayes a list of players instead of matches.

-Each `PlayerComponent` should display player details like: name, position, jerseyNumber and nationality.
+Each `PlayerComponent` should display player details like: name, position, and nationality.